DJTakushi/dblog/about.md

 But, <i>correct</i> should trump <i>convenient</i>.
 It pains me to rewrite my own name, but as they say back in the Old Country, 仕方がない (<i>shikata ga nai</i>), meaning, "<i>it can't be helped</i>".
 I'll switch over to the correct spelling for personal branding.

 Here's to re-rediscovering the culture of our ancestors.

+##### 2022-08-27 Update
+I just found out that, per [wiktionary](https://en.wiktionary.org/wiki/%E6%BE%A4), my original 沢 is actually used as a simplified version of 澤.
+It's nice knowing both are correct.
+I'll still try to use the traditional one since it's more unique and historically correct.